 "Kids and parents had fun with movies and other activities.
 We created a Summer Food Program wall with kids' drawings attached to it and displayed artwork during the month of July.”

 “We had many parents who said they were pleased and wanted us to keep doing this.
 We had a foster mom who said this program helped her very much.”

-This summer, meals will be served at sixteen locations.
+This summer, meals will be served at 19 locations.
 Some locations also offer snacks.
-Check the Lunch at the Library page to find more information about locations and dates.
+Check the After School Zones page to find more information about locations and dates.